ActianCorp/integration-platform-docs/docs/zeenea-scanner-docker.md

 ## Prepare your Scanner configuration

-1. Create 4 folders wherever you want:
+1. Create four folders wherever you want:

    `mkdir -p {conf,connections,plugins,logs}`

 2. Copy the file `application.conf.template` from the previously downloaded scanner into the `conf` folder with `application.conf` as its new name.
 3. Modify `application.conf` as needed.
-See [cccc](./zeenea-managing-scanners.md).
+See [Managing Scanners](./zeenea-managing-scanners.md).
 4. Copy `log4.xml` file into the `conf` folder.
 5. Modify its content if necessary.
 6. Drop your plugins into the `plugins` folder and configure your connections in the `connections` folder.